Correlation Testing for Affine Invariant Properties on $\mathbb{F}_p^n$ in the High Error Regime: Introduction

 Blum, Luby, and Rubinfeld~\cite{BLR} made a beautiful observation that given a function $f:\F_p^n \rightarrow \F_p$, it is possible to inquire the value of $f$ on a few random points, and accordingly probabilistically distinguish between the case that $f$ is a linear function and the case that $f$ has to be modified on at least $\eps>0$ fraction of points to become a linear function.
 Inspired by this observation, Rubinfeld and Sudan~\cite{866666} defined the concept of property testing which is now a major area of research in theoretical computer science.
 Roughly speaking to test a function for a property means to examine the value of the function on a few random points, and accordingly (probabilistically) distinguish between the case that the function has the property and the case that it is not too close to any function with that property.
 Interestingly and to some extent surprisingly these tests exist for various basic properties.
 The first substantial investigation of property testing occurred in Goldreich, Goldwasser, and Ron~\cite{285060} who showed that several natural combinatorial properties are testable.
 Since then there has been a significant amount of research on classifying the testable properties in combinatorial and algebraic settings.

-The theory of uniformity, initiated by the proof of Szemer\'edi's theorem~\cite{MR0369312}, plays an important role in the area of property testing.
+The theory of uniformity plays an important role in the area of property testing.
 In~\cite{MR1844079} Gowers in a Fourier-analytic proof for Szemer\'edi's theorem introduced a new notion of uniformity, defined through Gowers uniformity norms.
 This notion has an interesting implication in the context of property testing.
 The Gowers norm of a function can be expressed as an average of values of this function on a few random sample points.
 There are theorems which show that a bounded function has non-negligible Gowers uniformity norm if and only if it has a non-negligible correlation with a low degree polynomial.
 These two facts show that having correlation with low degree polynomials is testable.
 Our main result is that, roughly speaking, the only correlation testable families of functions are the ones that can be tested by Gowers uniformity norms.

 The tests that we study in this article are slightly different in nature from the typical statements in the area of property testing.
 Typically in property testing the goal is to distinguish the functions that are in a set $\mathcal{D}$ (structured) from the functions that are in a non-negligible distance from every element in $\mathcal{D}$.
-For example linearity testing~\cite{BLR}, probably the most celebrated result in this area, says that it is possible to test whether a function $f:\F_2^n \to \F_2$ is linear or that it has to be modified on at least a non-negligible fraction of all points in order to become a linear function.
 In this article, we are interested in a different kind of tests.
 Here we seek a weaker structure in the function, and having correlation with an element in $\mathcal{D}$ replaces the usual condition of actually being in $\mathcal{D}$.
-This is in the spirit of proximity oblivious testing, a notion introduced by Goldreich and Ron~\cite{GoldreichRon-2009} in the context of graph properties.
+This is closely related to the concept of tolerant property testing~\cite{MR2252941}.
+Also our tests use a fixed number of queries and in this sense are in the spirit of proximity oblivious testing~\cite{GoldreichRon-2009}.